sgmurphy/wordpress-plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 *Release date - 10.10.2023*

 * New: Added support for WP Consent API.
+* Tweak: Added content IDs to the TikTok PlaceAnOrder event.
+* Tweak: Improved user_id evaluation for the GA4 Measurement Protocol purchase event if the user ID is 0.
+* Tweak: Bumped up the Meta API version to v18.0.
+* Tweak: Added new doc links.
 * Tweak: Bumped up WooCommerce version compatibility to 8.1
 * Tweak: Added more how-to videos.
 * Tweak: Added root: null to the intersection observer options to avoid issues that occur on a small subset of browsers.
 * Tweak: Improve the function to retrieve the productId and quantity on cart content updates.
 * Tweak: Warning if transients are deactivated.
+* Fix: Fixed the timestamp_micros for GA4 Measurement Protocol purchase events.
 * Fix: Fixed the fallback function to retrieve the product ID on product pages that don't use the regular WooCommerce product template.
 * Fix: Added safeguard for pure WP installs and WC is not active.

 = 1.33.1  =
 *Release date - 13.09.2023*

+* Tweak: Added cart properties to TikTok InitiateCheckout event.
 * Tweak: Added an autodetect algorithm for product template elements which help tracking view_item_list events.
 * Tweak: Added a new begin_checkout CSS trigger for FunnelKit.
 * Tweak: Another fallback to retrieve the product ID in case the ID is saved in the value attribute for custom product pages.